bontix-77/PDBparser/README.md

 # PDBparser
-Contain class to handle PDB files.
-It provide a expandable method body.
-At the time methods to determine whole protein amino acidic composition or by chain.
+Contain python class to handle PDB files.
+It provide a expandable method set.
+At the time methods to determine whole protein amino acidic composition or by chain and extrapolation of PDB name are present.